decred/dcrdocs/docs/advanced/dcrtime.md

 Building on our simple example, the following example illustrates how dcrtime is used to timestamp data in Politeia.

 Politeia commits user data (new proposals, edits, etc.) as needed to a public git [repo](https://github.com/decred-proposals/mainnet).
 For performance reasons, incoming vote and comment data are stored in the Politeia backend in "journal" files.
 These journal files are then committed to the repo when other data such as a new proposal is submitted, or every hour if no other data is submitted.
-Once Politeia verifies that these commits are in the repo, dcrtime is used to anchor all  commit hashes in the blockchain.
-For each commit hash anchored, an anchor file is committed to the `/anchors` directory in the repo.
+Once Politeia verifies that these commits are in the repo, dcrtime is used to anchor the implicit hash for each commit.
+For each hash anchored, an anchor file is committed to the `/anchors` directory in the repo.
 To fasciliate verification, metadata for each anchor is also appended to a single text file, `anchor_audit_trail.txt`, which provides a chonological record of anchors.

 The diagram below provides a high-level diagram of the timestamping process.